NHS Mortgages

 Even if you’re on a low income or your working patterns and fluctuating pay packets are tricky to explain to lenders, there are options that are worth exploring, regardless of what salary band you’re in.

-Here we will talk you through what those are, whether there are specific NHS staff mortgage schemes, and how to move forward with finding a deal.
+Here, we will explain what those are, whether there are specific NHS staff mortgage schemes, and how to find a deal.

 Are there specific mortgages for NHS workers?